school logo in yellow

 We are committed to working together with all members of our school community.
 This report has been developed through consultation with children, staff, governors and parents/carers.
 We would welcome your feedback and future involvement in the review of this contribution to the local offer, so please do contact us.

-Laura Wallace –SEND coordinator (SENDco) Cath Horsfield – SEND governor
+Laura Wallace –SEND coordinator (SENDco) David Rye – SEND governor

 Our school vision is: